 Revision time

-to be revised.
+Revision Time defines how long the action plan is valid before it needs to be revised.
 For example, one can set a validity of 12 months for annual revision which tracks into your dashboard and sends notification to risk assessment owners.

 Tracking the risk assessment progression with underlined revision time